Straintronics and twistronics in bilayer graphene: Moiré commensurability with twist and strain

 \subsubsection{Tight-binding model}

 The TB Hamiltonian of the TSBG is generated by only considering the $p_z$ orbital of the carbon atom as \cite{trambly2012numerical}

-where $c_i$ is an annihilation operator for the $i$ state, $\varepsilon_i$ is the on-site potential, $\langle i,j \rangle$ is the sum over index with $i \neq j$, $t_{ij}$ is the hopping integral between $i$ and $j$ orbitals, which follows the Slater-Koster (SK) formalism.
+where $c_i$ is an annihilation operator for the $i$ state, $\varepsilon_i$ is the on-site potential, $\langle i,j \rangle$ is the sum over index with $i \neq j$, $t_{ij}$ is the hopping integral between $i$ and $j$ orbitals, which follows the Slater-Koster (SK) formalism \cite{los2005improved, kolmogorov2005registry}.
 As detailed above, including a very small biaxial strain guarantees commensurate solutions for arbitrary twist and uniaxial/shear strain, from which we calculate the bands.
 For conciseness, in the main text we quote the approximate twist and strain values of the commensurate solutions.
-The exact strain and twist parameters are listed in Sec.~S2.
+The exact strain and twist parameters are listed in Sec.~S2 \cite{SM}.
 We identify the valley character with a valley operator~\cite{ramires_electrically_2018,ramires_impurity-induced_2019}, and relax the moiré supercell with LAMMPS~\cite{plimpton1995fast}.
-Details of the TB calculations are given in Sec.~S3.
+All the TB calculations are performed in the TBPLaS simulator \cite{li2023tbplas}.
+Details of the TB calculations are given in Sec.~S3 \cite{hams_fast_2000,polizzi_density-matrix-based_2009, SM}.